pinterest/typespec/packages/graphql/letter-to-santa/optionality.md

 # Requiredness and Optionality in TypeSpec

-This proposal suggests three new expressions:
+This proposal suggests four new expressions:

 1. A new symbol, `!`, to mark properties as _explicitly required_.
 2. A new decorator, `@required`, to mark properties as required in specific contexts.
 3. A new decorator, `@optional`, to mark properties as optional in specific contexts.
+4. A new decorator, `@defaultRequiredness`, to remove contextual requiredness behavior in specific contexts.

 ## Goals